Description

 This dwarf conifer surprises in spring when it develops its red then bright pink cones (see photo) at the end of the previous year’s growth.
 These remain on the plant until the following winter.

-Furthermore, the spring shoots are light green and very luminous as those of the type species.
+Moreover, the spring shoots are light green and very bright, as in the type species.

-You can plant this dwarf conifer in a pot, a flower bed or a rock garden.
+You can plant this miniature conifer in a pot, a border, or a rock garden.

 To view all PICEA currently available for sale, please click here.